Choaib-ELMADI/getting-started-with-stm32/Learn by Building/README.md

 - **Goals**:

   - Reading data from the MPU6050 sensor using the I2C protocol
+  - Stablize sensor readings using a Kalman Filter
   - Developping a mapping algorithm to convert values
   - Usage of PWM signals for control
   - Running FreeRTOS on STM32 microcontroller